bakzaru/hollygrovecove.github.io/README.md

-Mermaid Tales from Hollygrove Cove
+# Mermaid Tales from Hollygrove Cove

-Stories, Memories, and Magic from Hollygrove Cove
+### Stories, Memories, and Magic from Hollygrove Cove

-A collection of stories, memories, photographs, and adventures from the people, performers, volunteers, and guests who make Hollygrove a magical place.
+Welcome to Mermaid Tales from Hollygrove Cove, a collection of stories, photographs, memories, and magical moments from the people who bring Hollygrove to life.

+Created by Laura, a former mermaid of the Cove, this site preserves the stories, performers, volunteers, and adventures that make Hollygrove special.